 This article in The New York Times gives a small idea how maddeningly complex the brain is.
 And -- as much as we love to hate "the pharmaceuticals" -- without this kind of research (albeit motivated by return on investment), probably we wouldn't be making any progress at all in understanding brain dysfunction.

-none of us humans has evolved sufficiently to cope with life in the 21st Century?
+Meanwhile, as we crawl out of the Dark Ages in our perspective on mental illness, the number and nature of disorders seem to be evolving much faster than we are, along with an explosion of brand new "crazies."
+Is it possible we'll discover that none of us humans has evolved sufficiently to cope with life in the 21st Century?
 Is one or another brain drug in everybody's [not so distant] future?
 With the planet's increasing shift to multiple choice disorder, dizzying speed, repetitious tasking, sedentarianism, vast hours of frenetic sensory input, chemically-laced food, poor diet generally, pervasive social pressures, and fear of absolutely, positively everything -- maybe our brains simply can't keep up.
 Maybe the world we live in -- the world we've created -- is causing our various receptors to go haywire.

 I asked several friends what they thought.
 One brilliant friend with a profound metaphysical bent, suggested that our growing mental problems are the result of poor nutrition.
 A second friend noted other environmental factors, saying, "I'm not sure what I would add to your list (it's pretty exhaustive!) other than a lack of sleep.
 As a society, I don't think we get enough sleep -- and isn't that recent research about breast cancer and light exposure at night interesting?
 I think (at least I hope) that we'll start to figure out that so much about the way we live is unhealthy, particularly the processed, chemical-laced foods."